-Social media users tend to overshare life details in order to feel connected to friends, family, and coworkers.
-But these private details can be used maliciously by cyber thieves to access sensitive accounts, create fraudulent identities, and compromise careers.
+Social media users tend to overshare life details to feel connected to friends, family, and coworkers.
+But these private details can be used maliciously by cyber thieves to access sensitive accounts, create false identities, and compromise careers.
 Carefully categorize the list of friends, families, office workers and so on.
 Don’t publish your phone number to the public unless it’s important or necessary.
-Let you pages wall be secured and needs not to be able to post by anyone else.
-Issues of family and friends need to be managed and be careful on what you share so that people don’t feel bad about having the problems on posted news photo or videos.
+Let your pages will be secured and needs not to be able to post by anyone else.
+Issues of family and friends need to be managed and be careful about what you share so that people don’t feel bad about having the problems on posted news photo or videos.

 Information About Your Current Job or Work-related Projects